Trace Reconstruction with Language Models: Additional baseline comparisons

+To test whether general-purpose LLMs can perform trace reconstruction via in-context learning and reasoning, we include GPT-4o mini and GPT-5 as additional baselines.

-As an additional baseline, we compare TReconLM to GPT-4o mini.
-We prompt GPT-4o mini as shown in Figure~\ref{fig:prompt_gpt4_o_mini} to reconstruct sequences of length $L = 60$ using zero-, three-, and five-shot prompting.
+We prompt both models as shown in Figure~\ref{fig:prompt_gpt4_o_mini} to reconstruct sequences of length $L = 60$ using zero-, three-, and five-shot prompting.
 For TReconLM, we use a 3M-parameter model with the same architecture as in Section~\ref{sec:dl_method_comparison}, trained on $\sim$39.5M examples with a compute budget of $6 \times 10^{17}$ FLOPs.
-The dataset used here is larger than in Section~\ref{sec:dl_method_comparison} because of the shorter target length ($L = 60$ vs.\ $110$).
+The training set used here is larger than in Section~\ref{sec:dl_method_comparison} because of the shorter target length ($L = 60$ vs.\ $110$).

-We evaluate both models on 250 synthetic test instances per cluster size (2, 5, and 10), generated by the IDS channel with error probabilities drawn uniformly from $\mathcal{U}[0.01, 0.1]$.
-The few-shot examples shown to GPT-4o mini are sampled from the same distribution as the test set.
+We evaluate GPT-4o mini on 250 synthetic test instances per cluster size (2, 5, and 10), and GPT-5 on 100 instances for cost reasons.
+All examples use error probabilities drawn uniformly from $[0.01, 0.1]$.
+The few-shot examples shown to GPT-4o mini and GPT-5 are sampled from the same distribution as the test set.